 AS 3010 (Part 1): “Electrical Installations — Supply by Generating Set”.

+(1a) If —

+(a) an amendment (the “SA amendment”) is published by Standards Australia to a standard referred to in subregulation (1); and

+(b) there is no corresponding amendment to the WA Electrical Requirements within the period of 6 months after the day on which the SA amendment is published,

+the SA amendment has effect for the purposes of subregulation (1) on the expiry of that period.

-(2) Where any code or standard is inconsistent with the W A Electrical Requirements referred to in subregulation (1) the latter prevails to the extent of the inconsistency.
+(2) Subject to subregulation (1a), if any code or standard is inconsistent with the W A Electrical Requirements referred to in subregulation (1) the latter prevails to the extent of the inconsistency.

+(2a) The Director may, in relation to electrical work to be carried out on an electrical installation of a consumer —

+(a) vary the requirements referred to in subregulation (1); or

+(b) specify that one or more of those requirements do not apply; or

+(c) specify that one or more requirements apply in addition to those requirements,

+and, for the purposes of subregulation (1), those requirements have effect accordingly.

 (3) A person who employs an electrical worker shall not cause or permit the electrical worker to carry out electrical work contrary to this regulation.

 [Regulation 49 amended in Gazette 23 Dec 1994 p.
 7135; 6 Sep 1996 p.
 4415-16; 24 Mar 2000 p.
-1640.]
+1640; 31 Dec 2007 p.
+6518-9.]

+49A.
+Designers of electrical installation to ensure design is safe etc.

+A person who designs an electrical installation is to ensure that —

+(a) the electrical installation is designed to be safe and to comply with any relevant requirement referred to in regulation 49(1); and

+(b) if the person gives the design to another person who is to give effect to it, the design is accompanied by information about the way the electrical installation is to be installed to ensure the installation is safe.

+[Regulation 49A inserted in Gazette 31 Dec 2007 p.
+6520.]

+49B.
+Electrical work to be carried out to safe standard and completed to trade finish

+(1) To the extent practicable and reasonable, a person is to ensure that when electrical work has been carried out by him or her —

+(a) the thing on which the work was performed is safe to use; and

+(b) the work has been completed to a trade finish.

+(2) Subregulation (1)(a) is taken to be complied with if the electrical work has been carried out in accordance with —

+(a) the requirements referred to in regulation 49(1)(a) and (b); and

+(b) the requirements of each relevant standard (if any) referred to in regulation 49(1).

+[Regulation 49B inserted in Gazette 31 Dec 2007 p.
+6520.]

 50. Duty to effectively supervise electrical work

 (1) Subject to subregulation (2), for the purposes of preventing danger to life and property all electrical work carried out shall be effectively supervised.

-(2) Electrical work is not required to be supervised if the person carrying out the electrical work is licensed to carry out the electrical work in question without supervision.
+(2) Electrical work is not required to be supervised if the person carrying out the electrical work is authorised by a licence or permit to carry out the electrical work in question without supervision or if the person carrying out the electrical work is not required under these regulations to be authorised by a licence or permit to carry it out.

 (3) In order to ensure that subregulation (1) is complied with a person employing an electrical worker —

-(a) shall ensure that supervision is carried out by a person who is licensed to carry out the electrical work in question without supervision (the “supervising electrical worker”);
+(a) shall ensure that supervision is carried out by a person who is authorised by a licence or permit to carry out the electrical work in question without supervision (the “supervising electrical worker”);